iml130/sola/daisi/docs/introduction.md

 - physical simulation
     - collision detection
-    - simulation of objects, their parts and their interaction
+    - simulation of objects, their parts and their physical interaction
 - visualization
     - visulization during simulation
     - although continuous logfiles can be visualized in extensions